mpagels/neuefische-rick-and-morty-exercise/readme.md

 In this exercises you will learn to read something, someone wrote for you, to try to explain how to use his or her code (or app).

-Read the documentation really well.
+Read the api documentation really well.
 It is everything in there.

 Remember.
 You just getting data.
 What you are doing with it, is up to you!